How to lead a (development) team

 This lesson is one I learned in the summer of 2019 and it all happened when I was on vacation.

 Monday morning, my first day on holiday an email came in, one of our clients decided to demo their application in development to some members of the board, without giving us notice.
 Trouble was in the making.
 We hadn’t tested the application ourselves and even worse: both I and our lead developer were on holidays.

 The client immediately ran into some problems and no one was responding to their calls.
 This is where the magic kicked in.
 Two of my colleagues who helped on the project but didn’t know all the details stepped up out of nowhere.
 Both were working on different projects but they felt like it was their job to help the client go through successful testing.
 They did what they could to get things rolling.

 During the tests, they did run into some deeper problems up to a point where I received my first phone call to tell me what was happening and how they were trying to solve it.
 At that point, we had no other choice than to ask our lead developer if he knew what might be causing the problem.

-All of a sudden the whole team was working as a unit to help our client with a successful test round.
+All of a sudden the whole team was working as a unit to help our client with a successful demo.
 Two of us were halfway across the planet but no one asked questions.
 Everyone just did what they had to do and it was beautiful.

 Two hours later everything was up and running and we went on to have a good holiday.